It’s a Win Win

 Contact us for alternative payment options: 916-363-9685

 Please consider adding a $100 donation to your share for our Healthy Food Fund.
 Your donation will help get much needed, high quality produce to underserved communties in the Sacramento area.
 You can make a donation online or add a donation to your payment.

-You have the choice of picking up your CSA box on your pickup day (Fall/Winter: Wednesdays only) at one of three locations.
+You have the choice of picking up your CSA box at a few different locations.
+See the signup page for more information.

 What’s in the CSA Box?

-Fall and winter vegetables may include: Kale, chard, collard greens, asian greens, winter squash, beets, carrots, turnips, broccoli, cabbage, cauliflower, leeks, arugula, lettuce, leeks, fennel, onions, herbs,oranges, grapefruit, kiwi fruit, and apples.
+Fall-Winter: Kale, chard, collard greens, Asian greens, winter squash, beets, carrots, turnips, broccoli, cabbage, cauliflower, leeks, arugula, lettuce, fennel, onions, herbs,oranges, grapefruit, kiwi fruit, and apples.

-Spring vegetables may include: Kale, chard, collard greens, Asian greens, broccoli, cabbage, cauliflower, leeks, arugula, lettuce, carrots, beets, turnips, radish, kholrabi, leeks, fennel onions and herbs.
+Spring: Kale, chard, collard greens, Asian greens, broccoli, cabbage, cauliflower, leeks, arugula, lettuce, carrots, beets, turnips, radish, kholrabi, leeks, fennel,onions, herbs, seasonal fruits.

-Summer vegetables may include: Lettuce, basil, beets, carrots, summer squash, cucumbers, tomatoes (red slicer and heirlooms) peppers, potatoes, eggplant, beans, melons, garlic and herbs.
-Fruit may include: apricots, peaches, plums, nectarines, figs, pluots, watermelons, apples, persimmons, and pomegranates.
+Summer: Lettuce, basil, beets, carrots, summer squash, cucumbers, tomatoes (red slicer and heirlooms), peppers, potatoes, eggplant, beans, melons, garlic and herbs, apricots, peaches, plums, nectarines, figs, pluots, watermelons, apples, persimmons, and pomegranates.